Part exchange my car

 Some major disadvantages of part exchange are:

-• You may regret settling for your part exchange
+• You may regret settling for your new vehicle

 • You miss out on selling for more money.
 Just think of what the extra £1,600 could have fetched you!